r-lyeh-archived/tracey/README.md

 tracey
 ======

-- Lightweight and simple memory leak finder.
-Requires C++11.
+- Lightweight and simple memory C++ leak finder.
 - Easy to integrate.
 No source modification is required.
 - Clean.
 Macroless and callstack based.
 No new/delete macro hacks.
 - Lazy.
 Should work out of the box.
 Plenty configuration options are provided anyways.